 In today’s article, we will see how to do a Keyword Research like a PRO for App Store Optimization with App Radar, the ASO tool that acquired TheTool earlier this year.
 Keyword Research is key to your ASO strategy in 2022: don’t forget about it.

 Table of Contents

-- Select and prioritize keywords for optimization
+- Optimization: select and prioritize keywords for the product page optimization

-Keyword Research Step 1: Brainstorm
+Keyword research Step 1: Brainstorming

-- Who will need and therefore, search for your app or game?
+- Who will need and therefore search for your app or game?

 - What tasks do your potential users need help with?

 - From where will they search for your application?

 - What kind of product-level demand or functionality might your competitors be missing?

 The answers to these questions will help you put yourself in the shoes of the potential users who will search the app stores.
 Try to understand their demand (WHAT do they need?), location (WHERE do they need it?), timing (WHEN do they want it) and WHY would your app be the best choice for them?